MicrosoftDocs/azure-docs/articles/spring-apps/enterprise/how-to-enterprise-application-configuration-service.md

 ## Examine configuration file in ConfigMap

-The following section shows you how to examine the content of the configuration file pulled by Application Configuration Service from upstream Git repositories in related Kubernetes ConfigMap.
-For more information, see the [Refresh strategies](#refresh-strategies) section in this article.
+The following section shows you how to examine the content of the configuration file pulled by Application Configuration Service from upstream Git repositories in related Kubernetes `ConfigMap`.
+For more information, see the [Refresh strategies](#refresh-strategies) section of this article.

 ### Assign an Azure role

-Use the following steps to have the `Azure Spring Apps Application Configuration Service Config File Pattern Reader Role` assigned to you.
+Use the following steps to assign the `Azure Spring Apps Application Configuration Service Config File Pattern Reader Role`.

 #### [Azure portal](#tab/azure-Portal)